*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 It’s never surprising to see flamenco dancers in the tourist hot spots of Barcelona.
 While these guys were entertaining, let me make it clear — flamenco is not part of the Catalan culture.
 (And neither is bullfighting. 🙂 )

-I last came her in 2008.
 I noticed that they’ve added bars to prevent people from sitting on the benches and hanging out on the side of the balconies.
 I guess that, with so many visitors touching the sculptures, they can erode, and the area would be a danger zone.

 If you must go to one place in Barcelona, go to Park Guell!